splitrb/split/README.md

 end
 ```

-By default, cookies will expire in 1 year.
+When using the cookie persistence, Split stores data into an anonymous tracking cookie named 'split', which expires in 1 year.
 To change that, set the `persistence_cookie_length` in the configuration (unit of time in seconds).

 ```ruby
 Split.configure do |config|